See below for Art UK Shop FAQs

 There are over 200,000 oil paintings in the UK's national collection.
 To give a sense of scale, The National Gallery in London has around 2,300 oil paintings.
 So it's nearly a hundred times the size of that.
 We know this because we spent ten years digitising them, through visiting each of the collections that owned oil paintings.

-However, the number of watercolours, prints and drawings runs into the millions.
+However, the number of watercolours, prints and drawings run into the millions.
 The vast majority of these have not been photographed and many could have poor records.
-For now, our focus will be to encourage our Partners to upload to Art UK the records and photographs of those drawings, pastels, watercolours and prints they have already digitised.
+For now, our focus will be to encourage our Partners to upload to Art UK the records and photographs of those drawings, pastels, watercolours, photographs and prints they have already digitised.

 The number of sculptures is thought to be in the low hundreds of thousands.
-The focus of our current major digitisation programme is sculpture of the last thousand years, where we expect the number of objects to be up to approximately 60,000.
+The focus of our major sculpture digitisation programme was sculpture of the last thousand years, which we estimate to be over 50,000.

 There are many other types of art, such as murals and photographs, that could legitimately be included in the project in the future.